nuxeo/nuxeo-drive/nxdrive/updater/README.md

 We wrote our own auto-update framework knowing:

 - The code freeze is done with PyInstaller;
-- The GNU/Linux installer uses AppImageTool commands to generate a `.AppImage`;
+- The GNU/Linux binary uses AppImageTool commands to generate a `.AppImage`;
 - The macOS installer uses OS-specific commands to generate a `.dmg`;
 - The Windows installer uses the Inno Setup Compiler that outputs a single `.exe`.